crocs-muni/usable-cert-validation/web/_pages/index.md

 ## Errors

-Bellow are all OpenSSL errors with documentation, some with example certificate causing them.
+Below are all OpenSSL errors with documentation, some with example certificate causing them.

 {% assign sorted_errors = site.errors | sort: 'weight' %}
 {% for error in sorted_errors %}